uptonking/note4yaoo/lib-fwk-orm-knex-examples.md

 - https://github.com/thetutlage/knex-dynamic-connection /MIT/202310/ts
   - This module is meant to patch knex and add support for defining dynamic connection configuration.
   - Adds support for dynamically returning connection config for knex queries.
-  - Helpful when you want to deal with write/read replicas
+  - ✨ Helpful when you want to deal with write/read replicas
   - Knex.js doesn't have inbuilt support for read/write connections.
-One can create two seperate instances of knex for read and write, but that still doesn't completely solve the problem.
+One can create two separate instances of knex for read and write, but that still doesn't completely solve the problem.
   - if you want to use multiple servers for read operations, you cannot do that, since knex.js allows only one connection server and will pool connections within that server.
   - With the help of this module, you can make knex create a connection using the dynamic config for every query.
   - [Ready for production use? _202209](https://github.com/thetutlage/knex-dynamic-connection/issues/17)